AbdulSyed05/Rock-Paper-Scissors/README.md

 ### Bugs Discovered & Resolved
 Jshint was showing warning for missing semicolons fixed it.
-No other major warnings, please see screenshot attached.
+No other major warnings, please see screenshot attached above in validation section.

 ## Deployment